davk28/brokenluck.github.io/about/index.md

 ## Rules

 Everyone is expected to play fairly.
 Members are expected to have a good understanding of battle mechanics, attack fairly, and use their swords.
+If you can't use your swords, members are expected to let one of the officers know before the outage.

 ## Communication